Westham station

 Westham Station in Henrico County, Virginia, USA, was originally located at Westham on the Richmond and Allegheny Railroad (R&A), which was laid along the towpath of the James River and Kanawha Canal in the 1880s.
 The R&A railroad was acquired by the Chesapeake and Ohio Railway (C&O) in the 1890s.
-Westham Station was built in 1911, near the Westham Bridge, which spans the James River.
+Westham station was built in 1911, near the Westham Bridge, which spans the James River.
 The station was heated by a coal stove and had a telegraph for communication through the 1950s.

-C&O's Westham Station was relocated to a Richmond city park on the intersection of Robin Hood Rd and Hermitage Rd in 1961.
+C&O's Westham station was relocated to a Richmond city park on the intersection of Robin Hood Road and Hermitage Road in 1961.